Convention & Visitors Bureau

 False.
 Some pics can make it look like Boulder is in the mountains at high-altitude, but Boulder is located exactly where the plains and the Rocky Mountains meet.
 Yet we are nestled right into the piney foothills — so the scenery is still spectacular.
 When you land at the Denver airport, there are no mountain passes to traverse.
 It’s an easy, 45-minute cruise down the highway.
 Boulder's elevation is just 5,430 feet above sea level (in comparison, Vail’s elevation is 8,150 feet and Estes Park’s is 7,522 feet).

 False.
 We get it — you think Colorado, you think piles and piles of snow!
 But Boulder has a mild, fairly dry climate, and the sun shines much of the time.
 The average temperature in January is 47 — not too shabby.
 When it snows, it’s often just a pretty dusting that makes the Flatirons look like they’ve been sprinkled in powdered sugar.
 Could you experience a blizzard here in winter?
 Sure.
 But it’s more likely that it will be sunny and locals will be bundled up and riding their bikes, out hiking or even sitting on patios for lunch.
-Here's a slideshow of Boulder in every season.
+Plus, you could earn a handsome cash incentive to host your meeting here in winter.

 False.
 There are indeed a lot of people here who live and die for outdoor recreation.
-And, yes, a large segment of the population regularly asks itself, "Should I wear my regular yoga pants to dinner or my fancy yoga pants to dinner tonight?"
-But we’re also into the urban side of life: great places to dine (after we’ve burned all those damn calories on the trails!), drink coffee (so much coffee), sample beer (so much beer) and the arts (we have the third-largest concentration of artists in the U.S.).
+But we’re also into the urban side of life, too: great places to dine (after we’ve burned all those damn calories on the trails!), drink coffee (so much coffee), sample beer (so much beer) and the arts (we have the third-largest concentration of artists in the U.S.).
+Plus, our culture of innovation means there are cool, creative venues and hotels to choose from here — from event spaces in modern art museums to luxe hotels in the heart of downtown.

 Tr…alse?
-We love our flower-power, hippy-dippy past — the Boulder CVB even has a pair of vintage VW Buses that serve as mobile visitor centers.
+We love our flower-power, hippy-dippy past — the Boulder CVB even has a pair of vintage VW Buses that serve as mobile visitor centers (come for a site visit and you can ride in one).
 Hippie culture definitely thrived in Boulder in the 70s and that vibe is still around, but times change, and so do towns.
-Boulder’s now as much of a tech town and center for scientific research as it is a peace-sign-flashing hippy hub.
-So, yes, you can eat raw, vegan food and buy incense at an unusually high number of Tibetan import shops, and you can also tour a national research lab, dine fancy or attend a Ted Talk.
+Boulder’s now as much of a tech town and center for science research as it is a peace-sign-flashing hippy hub.
+Here are some of the top industries based in Boulder — see yours?

 False (but kind of true).
 Boulder has all the amenities of a big city, but our modest population hovers around 100,000 (and some 30,000 of those are University of Colorado students).
-You’ll feel like you’re in a much more developed city than a small town of 100K — especially because of our thriving restaurant scene — but you will also be able to walk most places and get to a hiking trail within five minutes.
+You’ll feel like you’re in a much more developed city than a small town of 100K — especially because of our thriving restaurant scene — but your group will also be able to walk most places, get to a hiking trail within five minutes, and meet a network of neighborly, well-connected folks who can work together to help your meeting be a success in Boulder.

 False.
 You might think of Colorado as “out West,” but really, we’re geographically in the center of the country.
-So even if you are flying from one of the coasts, you’re likely not more than a couple of hours via airplane to Denver International Airport.
+So even if your attendees are flying from one of the coasts, you’re likely not more than a couple of hours via airplane to Denver International Airport.
 And from there, it’s an easy, flat 45-minute drive into Boulder.
+Read more about how we make it easy to get here.